| | | In

 this pool of dogs capable of apprehension at some level, what do you look

 for in a street working dog candidate?
+In searching for

 a service dog candidate, there have been many tests forwarded to separate